maryamamini71/Caltech101-HOG-SVM/Caltech101_HOG_SVM_README.md

 Caltech101 dataset using classical computer vision and machine learning methods.

-The main objective is to classify objects from 101 categories using Histogram of Oriented Gradients (HOG) feature extraction and Support Vector Machine (SVM) classification.
+The main goal is to classify objects from 101 categories using:

+-   Histogram of Oriented Gradients (HOG) for feature extraction
+-   Support Vector Machine (SVM) for classification
+-   GridSearchCV for hyperparameter optimization
+-   PCA for feature space visualization

 The complete pipeline: